 - Address: 39020 Country Rd 8, Meeker

 - About: Day and overnight fishing trips, hunts, log cabin rentals, horseback riding.
-The lodge is located about in the middle of the Flat Tops Scenic Byway.
+The lodge is located in the middle of the Flat Tops Scenic Byway.

 - Address: Antero Reservoir, Blue Mesa Reservoir, 11 Mile Reservoir

 - About: Ice fishing guides take care of everything you need for a fun and comfortable day on the ice.
 They provide all the equipment necessary: augers, fish finders, heaters, rods & reels, tack & bait, top-of-the-line ice huts, and even knee pads.
-The full-day lasts 6 hours.
+The full day lasts 6 hours.

 - Address: 7700 Trappers Lake Rd, Meeker

-- About: Lodge is situated on the Flat Tops Scenic Byway, open late May through October.
+- About: The Lodge is situated on the Flat Tops Scenic Byway, open late May through October.
 They offer day and overnight fishing and hunting trips, as well as horse and cabin rentals.
 There is also a restaurant with a bar.

 Guide to Fishing and Fly-fishing in Colorado